-Title: Injecting, blow Injecting, blowing and spraying insulation to internal walls in the workplace
+Title: Injecting, blow ing and d spraying insulation to internal walls in the workplace

-Learning outcomes Assessment criteria
+Lea Learning outcomes Assessment criteria

-The learner will be able to: The le The learner can:
+The learner will be able to: The le arner can:

-and quality of 4 Select the required quantity and quality of resources for the methods of work to Select resources associated with own work in relation to materials, components, fixings, finishes, tools and equipment.
+4 4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, finishes, tools and equipment.

-inject, blow a insulation to i 4 Continued nd spray nternal walls.
-4.2 Check the suitability, compatibility and characteristics of the materials, components, fixings and finishes, determine if they are moisture open or moisture closed and their impact on the building.
+4 inject, blow ar insulation to ir Continued 4.2 Check the suitability, compatibility and characteristics of the materials, components, fixings and finishes, determine if they are moisture open or moisture closed and their impact on the building.

 4.3 Record and report issues or defects.

 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.

 4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to:

 protective sheeting

 masking materials

 warning signs

 vent sleeves

 insulation materials

 fixings and adhesives

 vapour control and breather membranes

 finishing board and coat

 combustion vents

 all work tools

 installation equipment

 4.6 Describe how to confirm that the resources and materials conform to the specification.

 4.7 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.

 4.8 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome.

 4.9 Describe how to calculate the quantity of materials, length, thickness, area and wastage associated with the method and procedure to inject, blow and spray insulation to internal walls.

-Tit le: Injecting, blow g, blowing and spraying insulation to internal walls in the workplace Learning outcomes Assessment criteria The The learner will be able to: The le arner can: 5 to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. injecting, blow spraying insula ation to 5.2 Maintain a safe, clear and tidy work area. internal walls.
+Tit Title: Injecting, blowing and spraying insulation to internal walls in the workpla d spraying insulation to internal walls in the workplace Lea Learning outcomes Assessment criteria The e learner will be a ble to: The le arner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. injecting, blow spraying insula ation to 5.2 Maintain a safe, clear and tidy work area. internal walls.
 5.3 Explain why it is important to maintain a safe, clear and tidy work area.
 5.4 Dispose of waste in accordance with current legislation.
 5.5 Describe how to protect work and its surrounding area from damage by general workplace activities, other occupations and adverse weather conditions and how to minimise damage to existing building fabric.
 5.6 Explain the importance of protecting the work and its surrounding area against the risk of damage.
-5.7 Explain why and how the disposal of waste must be carried out safely in accordance with the following: current legislation environmental responsibilities organisational procedures manufacturers' information • data sheets • statutory regulations official guidance 6 the allocated time when injecting, blowing and spraying insulation to 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard. internal walls.
+5.7 Explain why and how the disposal of waste must be carried out safely in accordance with the following: • current legislation environmental responsibilities organisational procedures manufacturers' information data sheets statutory regulations official guidance 6 Complete the the allocated to injecting, blow spraying insulating internal walls. ime when ving and ation to 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard. internal Walls.
 6.2 Describe the purpose of the work programme, including the estimated and allocated time and explain why deadlines should be kept in relation to: • types of progress charts, timetables and estimated times • organisational procedures for reporting circumstances which will affect the work programme